EndaMagennis/tuatha_transport/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was the foundation of the site architecture.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) was used for styling the HTML elements.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) was used for responsive design on each page.
-- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) was used partially for the services page layout.
+- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) was used partially for formatting imaga and text pairs.
 - [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [Codeanywhere](https://app.codeanywhere.com/) was used as the primary code editor.
 - [Git](https://git-scm.com/) was used for the version control of the website.
-- [GitHub](https://github.com/) was used to host the code and deploy the sight.
+- [GitHub](https://github.com/) was used to host the code and deploy the site.
 - [GIMP](https://www.gimp.org/) was used to create the logo for Tuatha.
 - [COOLERS](https://coolors.co/) was used to generate color pallletes.
 - [Stack Overflow](https://stackoverflow.com/) was used for some troubleshooting and implementation.